HarelGiladi/Ex6_OS/README.md

 To run the client : ./client

-To run the test : ./Test - a " the test has been successfully completed" message will appear in the terminal if all tests have passed.
+To run the test : ./Test - A message "the test has been successfully completed" will appear in the terminal if all tests have passed.

 Stack supported commands , from clients terminal :